-contextValues is the set of one or more values of the property specified by contextType that are associated with the particular attribute value.
+The contextValues component shall hold one or more values of the property specified by contextType that are associated with the particular attribute value.

-fallback is used to designate one or more attribute values for specific behaviour in relation to a context type.
+The fallback component is used to designate one or more attribute values for specific behaviour in relation to a context type.
 In addition to having any specific contextValues of that context type associated with it, an attribute value for which fallback is TRUE for a given contextType is:

-considered as being associated with any value of the given contextType for which no other values of the same attribute are otherwise associated.
-Thus, a context assertion of this context type that fails to match any values of the attribute based on the rules for matching contextValues shall match with any attribute value for which fallback is TRUE for this context type.

-NOTE 2 - For example, an attempt to select the attribute value associated with a particular language shall yield those values with fallback set to TRUE if none of the attribute values is otherwise associated with the chosen language.

-considered as a value to preserve during an operation which resets attribute values for a given attribute type.
-A Modify (reset value) removes all values of a chosen attribute type which have an associated context for which the fallback is set FALSE.

-NOTE 3 - Modify (reset value) is further described in 11.3.2 of ITU-T Rec.
-X.511 | ISO/IEC 9594-3.
+- considered as being associated with any value of the given contextType for which no other values of the same attribute are otherwise associated.
+Thus, a context assertion of this context type that fails to match any values of the attribute based on the rules for matching contextValues shall match with any attribute value for which fallback is TRUE for this context type. - NOTE 2 For example, an attempt to select the attribute value associated with a particular language shall yield those values with fallback set to TRUE if none of the attribute values is otherwise associated with the chosen language. - considered as a value to preserve during an operation which resets attribute values for a given attribute type.
+A Modify (reset value) removes all values of a chosen attribute type which have an associated context for which the fallback is set FALSE. - NOTE 3 Modify (reset value) is further described in 11.3.2 of Rec.
+ITU-T X.511 | ISO/IEC 9594-3.